This post may contain affiliate links. See full disclosure here.

 To satisfy our hamburger desire, I was leaning toward tacos but knew I wanted to use my Bucket of Sourdough Bread and make flat bread.
 Thinking on that, I thought I’d try making Gyros.
 I’ve only had Gyros a few times and have never made them.
 A quick search resulted in this recipe for Beef Gyros which led me to this recipe for Meatloaf Gyros.
 My end result was a combination of the two.

 Keeping No Knead Sourdough on hand gives me an excellent start on this recipe.
 I mix up the recipe as instructed in the free handout, then keep it in a bowl in the fridge.
 I use whole wheat instead of einkorn.
 Once the dough is made, it takes just a few minutes to form and cook the flat bread using these directions but not taking the time for the 30 minute rise.
+No time to make flatbread?
+Wrap up in a tortilla or serve the delicious patties over salad.

 Ground Beef Gyros